-This overview of the services and business outcomes of Amazon Multi Channel Fulfillment outlines important considerations for Amazon sellers launching a new sales channel.
+Amazon Multi Channel Fulfillment may be the first thought for Amazon sellers launching a new sales channel, but is it the best option for your business?
 Explore alternative options for streamlining a multichannel fulfillment strategy and understand the true impact of fulfillment and delivery on brand and customer satisfaction.

 What Is Amazon Multi Channel Fulfillment [MCF]?

 Most Amazon sellers are familiar with Fulfillment By Amazon [FBA], the fulfillment solution provided by Amazon to help sellers maintain their Prime status.
 The ecommerce giant has famously invested heavily in their warehouse and delivery infrastructure to continually improve delivery speed to more and more of the country.
 Amazon’s Multi Channel Fulfillment [MCF] program takes this offering a step further, providing fulfillment services for merchants regardless of the channel the sale comes through.
-Merchants store their products at Amazon warehouses, orders from multiple platforms are routed through Amazon’s API, and Amazon picks, packs, and delivers the order.
+Merchants store their products at Amazon’s ecommerce distribution centers.
+Orders from multiple platforms are routed through Amazon’s API, and Amazon picks, packs, and delivers the order.

 Typically, Multi Channel Fulfillment is favored by Amazon-only sellers who are taking their first step into a multichannel ecommerce strategy (perhaps launching an ecommerce site or listing on multiple marketplaces for the first time).
 The convenience of outsourcing fulfillment to a single provider is attractive to most fast-growing SMB’s, but before committing to MCF, merchants should consider the cost of sacrificing supply chain resilience in the name of convenience.
 And ultimately, merchants should consider the long-term effects of relinquishing control of brand identity, business objectives, and customer experience to a competitor rather than a partner.